hashgraph/hedera-nft-sdk/README.md

 10. **Convert CSV To Metadata Objects:** Facilitates the conversion of CSV file data into structured metadata objects, streamlining the initial stages of NFT metadata preparation.
 11. **Convert Metadata Objects to JSON Files:** Transforms validated metadata objects into JSON files, ensuring that NFT metadata is properly formatted and stored for deployment.
 12. **Prepare Metadata Objects From CSV Rows:** Processes rows of CSV data into ready to validate metadata objects, bridging the gap between raw data collection and NFT metadata standardization.
+13. **Upload Service:** Provides tools for uploading files to your chosen file storage service, including:
+    - **uploadFilesFromPath:** Uploads all files from given directory paths or specific files to the configured storage service and returns URLs to the uploaded files.
+    - **uploadBlobFiles:** Handles the upload of blob files or buffer files and returns URLs to these files, ensuring that files are not empty before upload.
+    - **handleBlobUpload:** Specifically designed for uploading NFT metadata as JSON blobs, generating a URL where the metadata is stored.
+    - **uploadMetadataList:** Allows for batch uploading of NFT metadata, handling each metadata item individually and compiling the resulting URLs.
+14. **File Storage Services:** Implements various file storage services to handle the storage and retrieval of NFT-related files.
+This includes:
+    - **AWSService:** Uploads files to AWS S3 with public read access and content type handling.
+It supports multipart uploads and provides error handling for failed uploads.
+    - **PinataService:** Utilizes Pinata Cloud to pin files to IPFS, providing an `ipfs://` URL upon successful upload.
+Includes metadata and options customization.
+    - **NftStorageService:** Integrates with the NFT.storage API to upload files directly to IPFS and returns an `ipfs://` URL.
+It supports dynamic API key usage based on a provided list.
+    - **MockStorageService:** A mock storage service for testing purposes, returning predefined URLs.

 ## Table of Contents